What the Anthropic API Does

 Extended thinking, available on certain models, lets Claude reason through complex problems step by step before producing a final response.
 This is particularly valuable for mathematical reasoning, complex code generation, and analytical tasks where showing the work matters.
 The trade-off is increased latency and token consumption, but for tasks that benefit from deliberate reasoning, the quality improvement is substantial.

 Pricing is competitive and transparent.
-Claude Sonnet — the workhorse model for most applications — is priced competitively with GPT-4o.
-Prompt caching offers significant savings for applications with repeated system prompts or large contexts.
-The Batch API provides 50% cost reduction for non-real-time workloads.
-Compared to the pricing complexity of some competitors, Anthropic's pricing structure is relatively straightforward.
+Sonnet 4.6 sits at $3 input / $15 output per million tokens — the workhorse rate for most production applications — while Opus 4.7 runs $5 / $25 and Haiku 4.5 comes in at $1 / $5.
+Prompt caching offers significant savings for applications with repeated system prompts or large contexts, and the Batch API provides 50% cost reduction for non-real-time workloads.
+Compared to the pricing complexity of some competitors, Anthropic's structure is relatively straightforward and stable across context window sizes.